citizenweb3/blog/cosmosnews.md

 ### Evmos&Cosmos News till Aug 11

+Good space time everyone!
+Here are the lastest ecosystem news and statistics we've prepared for you!
+Stay tuned for more updates next week!

 - KUJIRA $USK Stablecoin Launch — kickstarting grown-up DeFI.
 Learn more here: https://medium.com/team-kujira/kujira-usk-stablecoin-launch-kickstarting-grown-up-defi-26b4372d7aef
 - The First Evmos Hackathon has finally started on Aug 11th!
 Join the official Q&A Group Chat to have your questions answered http://t.me/Evmoshackathon
 - @StaFi_Protocol initially released #rATOM solution V1 on #StaFi chain.
 Now they are introducing #rATOM solution V2 on #StaFiHub due to the cross-chain issues between the #StaFi chain and @cosmoshub